 \section{Abstract}

 Non-conservative uncertainty bounds are essential for making reliable predictions about latent functions from noisy data---and thus, a key enabler for safe learning-based control.
 In this domain, kernel methods such as Gaussian process regression are established techniques, thanks to their inherent uncertainty quantification mechanism.
-Still, existing bounds either pose strong assumptions on the underlying noise distribution, are conservative, do not scale well in the multi-output case, or are difficult to integrate into downstream tasks.
-This paper addresses these limitations by presenting a tight, distribution-free bound for multi-output kernel-based estimates.
-It is obtained through an unconstrained, duality-based formulation, which shares the same structure of classic Gaussian process confidence bounds and can thus be straightforwardly integrated into downstream optimization pipelines.
-We show that the proposed bound generalizes many existing results and illustrate its application using an example inspired by quadrotor dynamics learning.
+Still, existing bounds either pose strong assumptions on the underlying noise distribution, are conservative, do not directly apply in the multi-output case, or are difficult to integrate into downstream tasks.
+This paper addresses these limitations by presenting a tight, deterministic bound for multi-output functions in Reproducing Kernel Hilbert Spaces~(RKHSs) subject to bounded noise.
+It is obtained through an unconstrained, duality-based formulation, which shares the same structure as classic Gaussian process confidence bounds, and can thus be straightforwardly integrated into downstream optimization pipelines.
+We show that the proposed bound generalizes existing results and illustrate its application using an example inspired by quadrotor dynamics learning.